Influence maximization by rumor spreading on correlated networks through community identification

 \subsection{Artificial networks}

-We employ the algorithm proposed by {Xulvi-Brunet-Sokolov}~\cite{Xulvi-Brunet2005} for controlling the degree-degree correlation in Barab{\'a}si-Albert (BA) networks.
-This algorithm performs rewirings in order to increase or decrease the degree-degree correlation, i.e., by favoring the connection between nodes with similar degrees or by hubs and low degree nodes.
-We adopt this particular model as social networks also present scale-free degree distribution and degree-degree correlation.
-Figure~\ref{fig:Rede2} presents examples of assortative and disassortative networks.
+We employ the algorithm proposed by \citeauthor{Xulvi-Brunet2005}~\cite{Xulvi-Brunet2005} for controlling the degree-degree correlation in Barab{\'a}si-Albert (BA) networks.
+This algorithm performs rewirings in order to increase or decrease the degree-degree correlation, i.e., by favoring the connection between nodes with similar degrees, or by hubs and low degree nodes.
+For controlling the modularity of the network, we employ the benchmark implementation for hierarchical and modular networks proposed by \citeauthor{Fortunato2009}~\cite{Fortunato2009}.
+This algorithm receives as inputs the number of nodes, average and degree distribution, the minimum and maximum number of communities, the level of mixing or overlapping among the communities.
+As results, we obtain scale-free networks with different levels of modularity, i.e., community structure.
+We will refer to this modular scale-free networks as ``MSF'' networks.
+We adopt these particular models as social networks also present scale-free degree distribution, community structure, and degree-degree correlation.